 Colorado motorcyclists wait each winter for the snow to melt, the rainfall to dry, and clear skies to call them back to the road.
 They should be warned, though, the open road is more dangerous than ever.

 In 2016, 125 motorcyclists died in Colorado crashes, according to new data from the Colorado Department of Transportation, making it the most deadly year for the state’s motorcyclists since at least 2002.
 And while motorcycles account for only about 3 percent of the state’s traffic, motorcyclists made up more than 20 percent of the state’s 606 road deaths in 2016.
 Motorcycle fatalities in 2016 were 50 percent higher than in 2012, when 79 cyclists died.
 The sudden, inexplicable death of a cherished loved one can tear a family apart.
-Taking legal action may be the furthest thing from the survivor’s mind, but it is important that they discuss their options with a California wrongful death attorney as soon as possible.
+Taking legal action may be the furthest thing from the survivor’s mind, but it is important that they discuss their options with injury attorney san francisco ca as soon as possible.
 The longer a family waits, the more likely the probability that crucial evidence is lost or destroyed.
 For more information, go to their official site wrongfuldeathcaselaw.com.

 Wearing helmets and promoting awareness among other drivers can help motorcyclists live to see riding seasons for years to come.
 Wearing helmets is a matter of choice in the mountainous state, which requires only minors to wear them while riding motorcycles.
 Statistics, though, invariably show that wearing the headgear saves lives.

 CDOT will spend $390,000 in fiscal year 2017 on motorcycle safety campaigns targeting both drivers and motorcycle riders.

 CDOT Executive Director Shailen Bhatt said of the increase in deaths: